-Subject to the approval of the Funds, an investor may purchase shares of a Fund with liquid securities and other assets that are eligible for purchase by the Fund (consistent with the Fund's investment policies and restrictions) and that have a value that is readily ascertainable in accordance with the Adviser's valuation policies.
+Subject to the approval of the Funds, an investor may purchase shares of a Fund with liquid securities and other assets that are eligible for purchase by the Fund (consistent with the Fund's investment policies and restrictions) and that have a value that is readily ascertainable in accordance with the valuation procedures used by the Funds.
 These transactions will be effected only if the Adviser deems the security to be an appropriate investment for the Fund.
-Assets purchased by the Fund in such a transaction will be valued in good faith by the Adviser, subject to Board oversight.
-The Funds reserve the right to amend or terminate this practice at any time.
+Assets purchased by the Fund in such a transaction will be valued in accordance with the valuation procedures used by the Funds reserve the right to amend or terminate this practice at any time.